 Description and defining characteristics: Many medical concerns transcend the limits of our own society, so it is important to respond to the global challenge to extend the benefits of modern medicine.
 The Case Western School of Medicine and University Hospitals have a long and outstanding tradition in international health research, education and clinical practice.
 Interest in overseas medical experiences has been increasing.
 Many of our residents have taken advantage of our collaborations to spend time in healthcare facilities in a variety of locations across the globe.
 Some work these experiences into the categorical track while others join our International Health Pathway.

 The International Health Pathway has 1-2 slots each year.
 Admittance into this track allows the candidate to be eligible for a certificate in International Health from the American Society for Tropical Medicine and Hygiene (ASTMH).

 Clinical training in the pathway is very similar to the categorical pathway; there are the same number of ward, ICU, and ambulatory months.
 Although total elective time is the same, it is anticipated that residents in the International Health Pathway will use some of their elective time abroad.
-Scheduling is flexible and it is possible to use most or all of elective time consecutively to maximize international experiences.
+Scheduling is flexible and it is possible to use most of elective time consecutively to maximize international experiences.